How to Get Work as a Freelance Writer on Bidding Sites Like Upwork and Fiverr

 Create a Winning Profile

-List all of your writing credits, whether they were paying jobs or articles you wrote for sites like Hubpages.
+List all of your writing credits, whether they were paying jobs or articles you wrote for sites like Hubpages or Medium.
 List any writing classes, courses, or seminars you have attended.
 Also list other employment if you want to write for those areas, too.
 For instance, I used to work in home health care.
 Since I like to write about health care topics, I list that employment to give me credibility.

 List all types of writing you have done.
 You can get an idea of the types by looking at the categories listed under writing.
 You may have your own blog; if so, list blog writing as one of your skills.
 The more things you can list, the more you will stand out to people reviewing your profile.